 There are different kinds of polycarbonate, and according to the manufacturer they use a high-quality polycarbonate which has been deemed safe by the US Food & Drug Administration.
 If temperatures under 160 deg Fahrenheit are used, it should not give off any harmful fumes.

-If you’re worried about plastic leaching into the food you could get stainless steel trays (see next paragraph) even though there’s a bit of extra expense.
-You could even go for the Excalibur EXC10EL which is a full stainless steel unit, but prepared to pay extra.
+If you’re worried about plastic leaching into the food, you could get stainless steel trays (see next paragraph) even though there’s a bit of extra expense.
+You could even go for the Excalibur EXC10EL which is a full stainless steel unit, but be prepared to pay extra.

 Can You Get Stainless Steel Trays?

-Yes, you can buy 15″ x 15″ stainless steel trays from the manufacturer.
+Yes, you can definitely buy 15″ x 15″ stainless steel trays.
 I’ve seen that sometimes you can get a pack of 9 at a good sale price, so watch out for that.